shevisj/omi/docs/_info/Privacy.md

 ## 8. Open Door Policy

-For any inquiries or concerns regarding our data practices or this policy, please feel free to contact us at [team@basedhardware.com](mailto:team@basedhardware.com).
+For any inquiries or concerns regarding our data practices or this policy, please feel free to contact us at [team@omi.me](mailto:team@omi.me).